psidnell/ofplugins/README.md

 ## [Template Plugin](template.omnifocusjs)

-A template project is simply a project with placeholder variables that can be used as a template to create new active projects.
-In the new project the variables will have been replaced with real values.
+A template project is simply an active or paused project with placeholder variables that can be used as a template to create new active projects.
+In the new project any template variables will have been replaced with real values.
 The template project can be on hold to avoid cluttering up your active tasks.

 Select a template project and run the plugin action and it will:

-- Open a form to ask for values for your variables.
+- Open a form to ask for values for your variables (if any).
 - Duplicate the template to create a new project above the template.
 - Replace the variables in the copy with values you provided.
 - Make the duplicate project active.